 Coconut oil has a high smoke point, up to 375˚F, which makes it the ideal oil for frying, and your food won’t taste greasy.
 (Use the filtered variety when frying.)
 Hands down this is the best oil for making potato pancakes, cutlets, croquettes, falafel, or any recipe that calls for a substantial amount of oil.

 Crispy Rice Noodles Fried in Coconut Oil

 The virgin oil is the best choice when you want a hint of tropical flavor.
 It makes buttery-tasting popcorn, stellar roasted vegetables, and creamy root vegetable purées.
-One of my vegetable combinations at the moment is puréed parsnips mixed with rutabagas or kohlrabi, enriched with virgin coconut oil and butter.
+One of my favorite vegetable combinations at the moment is puréed parsnips mixed with rutabagas or kohlrabi, enriched with virgin coconut oil and butter.
 Talk about a creamy, satisfying texture!
 The virgin oil makes a tasty spread on crackers, bread, muffins, and mocha as well.